JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 In the above example two filters are configured, one testing temperature, and the other testing wind components.
 The first filter would reject all temperature observations that are below 230.
 The second, all wind component observations whose magnitude is above 40.

 In practice, one would be more likely to want to filter out wind component observations based on the value of the wind speed :code:`sqrt(eastward_wind**2 + northward_wind**2)`.
 This can be done using the :code:`test variables` keyword, which rejects observations of a variable if the value of *another* lies outside specified bounds.
-The "test variable" does not need to be a simulated variable; in particular, it can be an :ref:`ObsFunction <obs-function-and-obs-diagnostic-suffixes>`, i.e. a quantity derived from simulated variables.
+The "test variable" does not need to be a simulated or observed variable; in particular, it can be an :ref:`ObsFunction <obs-function-and-obs-diagnostic-suffixes>`, i.e. a quantity derived from simulated variables.
 For example, the following snippet filters out wind component observations if the wind speed is above 40:

 .. code-block:: yaml